-- For the "Large scale e-RES" scenario, it is proposed to start from the "Global Import" scenario, increase the electrification and finally move the renewables within Europe to reduce its dependence on imports (e.g. by maximizing the RES load factors). - For the latter, "Flex+" scenario, it is proposed to start from the "e-Prosumer" scenario and increase the flexibility options of the electricity demand.
+- The "Large scale e-RES" scenario starts from the "Global Import" scenario, increase the electrification and finally move the renewables within Europe to reduce its dependence on imports (e.g. by maximizing the RES load factors). - The latter, "Flex+" scenario, starts from the "e-Prosumer" scenario and increase the flexibility options of the electricity demand.

 After these procedures, a new economic viability assessment is performed to ensure countries remain within their reliability standards but which could also remove capacity if deemed not economically viable.
-The additional steps that are proposed to create these two scenarios are represented in Figure 2.4.3.
+The additional steps to create these two scenarios are represented in Figure 2.4.3.